Quit Spending Money on Plumbers! DIY Address Your Home's Plumbing Issues

 Is DIY plumbing safe?

-DIY plumbing can be secure if you adhere to safety guidelines and take the appropriate steps.
+DIY plumbing is safe if you follow safety guidelines and take the appropriate steps.

-You should contact a licensed plumber for significant plumbing issues that require special equipment and expertise.
+It is recommended to contact a professional plumber for significant plumbing issues that require special equipment and knowledge.